proteo5/sld/README.md

 A: Full UTF-8 support.
 All special chars can be escaped.

 **Q: Production ready?**
-A: Yes for v1.1.
+A: Yes for v2.0 core.
 Well-tested, documented, multiple implementations.

 ---